SpringBoard03/Unified-Military-Analytics-and-Comparison--Group-1/README.md

 # Overview

-This project builds an interactive analytics platform for analyzing and comparing global military capabilities in 2026.
-The system collects military data for more than 140 countries by scraping publicly available statistics from GlobalFirepower.

-The collected data is processed through a Python-based pipeline that cleans, standardizes, and enriches the dataset with analytical indicators.
-These indicators are then used to create interactive dashboards that allow users to explore military strength, compare countries, and simulate coalition capabilities.
+This project develops an interactive analytics platform for analyzing and comparing global military capabilities in 2026.
+Military data for more than 140 countries is scraped from GlobalFirepower and processed using a Python-based data pipeline.
+The dataset is cleaned, enriched with key performance indicators, and prepared for analysis.
+Interactive dashboards are then built to explore military strength, compare countries, and evaluate potential coalitions.

-Unlike traditional dashboards that rely on a single tool, this project is designed with cross-platform flexibility in mind.
-The processed data can be visualized using Tableau, Power BI, or Python-based dashboard frameworks such as Streamlit or Dash.

-The final system provides a unified environment for exploring military power metrics through interactive visualizations and comparative analytics.

 ---